 God withdrew, deeply saddened.
 A heavy silence fell upon the garden.
 Adam and Eve then understood, with trembling, all that they had lost.

-After this terrible sentence, Saint Michael the Archangel, the first defender of the rights of God, drove them out of the earthly Paradise.
-Adam and Eve left the garden of delights with broken hearts, and the gate of Paradise closed behind them like a great radiant door, forever sealed.
+After this terrible sentence, Saint Michael the Archangel, the first defender of the rights of God, drove them out of the Garden of Paradise.
+Adam and Eve left the garden of delights with broken hearts, and the gate of Paradise closed behind them like a radiant door, forever sealed.

 For a long time, the two ancestors of the human race remained silent, side by side, crushed beneath the weight of their fault.
 Before their inner eyes opened the immense abyss of suffering they had dug for themselves and for all their descendants.
 Remembering all the blessings they had lost – and above all the sweet intimacy with their Creator, which they would never again experience in the same way – they shed bitter tears.
 Day and night, they lamented their foolish act and wept for the beautiful Paradise they had lost.